-We use a number of venues for execution but do not share any close links, conflicts of interests or common ownership with any of these venues.
+We use several venues for execution but do not share any close links, conflicts of interests or common ownership with any of these venues.
 Our selection of execution venues is based on factors likely to provide best execution, including:

 - 1. Execution price quality

 - 2. Execution size

 - 3. Speed of execution

 - 4. Cost of execution